• Skip to primary navigation

 The food is reasonably priced, the staff friendly and the atmosphere very relaxing.
 We had a beef burger, sausages with onion rings and ice cream- to be frank, the food wasn't amazing but the service and ambience was wonderful.

-To be honest, I wouldn't particularly recommend Gloucester as a day trip from London - unless you're a huge Harry Potter fan- due to the fact that I didn't feel very safe wandering around the town centre!
+To be honest, I wouldn't particularly recommend Gloucester as a top day trip from London or Bath - unless you're a huge Harry Potter fan- due to the fact that I didn't feel very safe wandering around the town centre.
 If you're looking for a day trip from London Paddington, I HIGHLY recommend heading to Bath, Bradford on Avon, or Bristol instead.

 Any questions about a day trip to Gloucester?
 Let me know in the comments!